cannatag/ldap3/README.txt

 Contact me
 ----------

-For information and suggestions you can contact me at cannatag@gmail.com or you can join the pureLDAP mailing list at http://mail.python.org/mailman/listinfo/pureLDAP.
-You can also open a support ticket on https://bitbucket.org/python3ldap/pureLDAP/issues/new
+For information and suggestions you can contact me at cannatag@gmail.com or you can join the pureLDAP mailing list at http://mail.python.org/mailman/listinfo/python3-ldap.
+You can also open a support ticket on https://github.com/cannatag/pureLDAP/issues/new

 CHANGELOG
 =========
-* 0.9.8 2014-12-27
+* 0.9.7.1 2014.12.27
     - Moved to Github
+    - Moved to Travis-CI for continuous integration
+    - Moved testing servers in the cloud, to allow testing from Travis-CI
     - Project renamed from python3-ldap to pureLDAP to avoid name clashing with the existing python-ldap library

+Previous versions changelog is available at http://pythonhosted.org//python3-ldap/changelog.html